DallanQ/race_for_the_galaxy/Manual.md

 > Image of a brown card in a light shade of black circle and a hand holding a card with 1 inside

-Draw 1 card after producing a good on this world ( a light shade of black circle ).
+Draw 1 card after producing a good on this world ( icon of a light shade of black circle ).

 The production reminder for this power shows a draw card on this world icon.